lisa-wm/nlp-twitter-r-bert/0_preface.md

 We would like to offer some guidance and support people that are new to the topic with something to start off on.

-As we do by no means claim to have mastered the covered topics beyond room for improvement, please feel free to address us with any feedback or insights of your own 📧
+As we do by no means claim to have mastered the covered topics fully, please feel free to address us with any feedback or insights of your own 📧

 ***